 In 2012, a workshop of the UNT President’s Retention and Enrollment Council identified a need to investigate IT solutions and others for improving advising including eAdvising, enterprise appointment scheduling and notes.
 The university had two aging legacy databases for the campus to use for advising notes.
 Those systems needed to be replaced and enhanced to meet the current needs of advisors and other student-support professionals.

-In early 2013, members of a workshop focusing on retention data generated an initiative around documention of advising.
+In early 2013, members of a workshop focusing on retention data generated an initiative around documentation of advising.
 A task force of advisors, representatives of UNT's Division of Student Affairs, and technical resources was assembled to develop a solution.
 The group developed a charge, created a shared vision for advising technology, refined a detailed list of requirements, and evaluated several possible solutions ranging from niche advising products to comprehensive constituent relationship management, CRM, products.
 The group selected Salesforce after a comprehensive and extensive search.

 The overall goal of the project is to provide the following.

 360-degree view of a student’s academic and co-curricular activities on a single platform

-Secure and sharable advising notes including referral and workflow capabilities
+Secure and shareable advising notes including referral and workflow capabilities